 Tearthumbs are native weak-stemmed plants that sprawl in moist areas.
 In the Arrow-leaved Tearthumb, a native annual, the stems grow from 3 to 6 feet long by climbing on and over other vegetation.
-There are no tendrils or twining stems.
+There are no tendrils and the stems do not twine.
 Stems are 4-angled, hollow, green to pinkish red when in full sun.
 Stem joints are swollen at the nodes.
 The stems and the leaf midrib underside are covered with tiny backward pointing (retrorse) prickles, 1 to 1.5 mm long, giving the common name "tearthumb", which happens if you run your fingers up the stem.

 The leaves are alternate, entire, arrow shaped with downward pointing lobes that surround the stem with a heart shape base.
 An brownish cylindric ocrea forms at the stem where the leaf joins but is mostly visible only on the side opposite the leaf joint.
 (Ocreas are small sheaths the wrap the stem - replacing stipules that would normally be that position - common in grasses).
 The ocrea is without prickles.
 The leaf midrib underside, like the stem, is also covered with the tiny 1 to 1.5 mm long backward pointing (retrorse) prickles.
 The leaf surface may be smooth or with dense appressed short hairs.